What is a carpenter ant?

 How can I prevent carpenter ants?

-That aside, you can keep carpenter ants from targeting your home by only utilizing treated wood and storing all your edible leftovers in tightly sealed plastic containers, regularly clean and take out the garbage, and pay special attention to potential outside entry points.
+That aside, you can keep carpenter ants from targeting your home is based on sanitation such as storing all your edible leftovers in tightly sealed plastic containers, regularly clean and take out the garbage, paying special attention to potential outside entry points, and the elimination of any leaks or moisture that would cause wood within the home to become wet.

 How can Gregory Pest remove carpenter ants from my home or business?